bcgov/EDUC-INFRA-COMMON/splunk-fluent-bit-setup/README.md

 4. Change application code to produce valid log output.

 #### Setup fluent bit as sidecar to application container for log collection
-1. The application container and fluent bit share logs through volume mounts to achieve this, the deployment-config needs to have below sections added.
+1. The application container and fluent bit share logs through volume mounts.
+To achieve this, the deployment-config yaml of the application needs to have below sections added.
     ```
             - image: docker-remote.artifacts.developer.gov.bc.ca/fluent/fluent-bit:1.5.7
               name: "${APP_NAME}-${JOB_NAME}-fluent-bit-sidecar"